EIBOR explained: how the UAE's benchmark rate affects your mortgage payment

 So when the Fed moves, the CBUAE follows.
 Usually within hours.

-The Fed's target range is currently 3.50% to 3.75% (New York Fed, March 2026).
-The CBUAE base rate is 3.65% (CBUAE, March 2026).
-And the 3-month EIBOR sits at 3.69%, just slightly above the base rate due to interbank credit premium and liquidity factors.
+The Fed's target range was 3.50% to 3.75% when we last read it (New York Fed, June 2026).
+The CBUAE base rate is 3.65%, which we have not re-verified since July and which needs a fresh CBUAE source.
+The 3-month EIBOR sits at 3.91%, just above the base rate because of the interbank credit premium and local liquidity.

 The practical implication: if you want to know where your mortgage rate is heading, watch the Federal Open Market Committee (FOMC) meetings.
 Not the CBUAE board meetings.
 The CBUAE will do whatever the Fed does.
 This is not a criticism, it is simply how a dollar peg works.
 The UAE gives up independent monetary policy in exchange for currency stability.